 Rehoming or stealing?
 Legality vs Morality

-I am constantly seeing people who find dogs and give them away.
-Although, I can honestly say I have never found a dog, located the owner felt good about it, it is the law.
+I constantly see people who find dogs and give them away.
 I think all the time about how mad I would be if someone broke into my house and let my dogs out (not sure how else they would escape) and if someone found them and gave them away- I would be livid.
 Looking at it from a legal perspective it is clear that dogs are considered property, so if you find a dog and give it to someone else it is actually considered stealing (and receiving stolen property on the end of the receiver).
 This is another reason that taking the dog to the shelter is better because the time they are required to hold a dog is only a few days.
 For anyone else it is 30 DAYS!

 The law requires you to “make a reasonable effort to locate the owner” and if you are not able to then and only then are you legally able to give or sell the dog to someone else after 30 days.